A Study of Botensilimab in Participants With Metastatic Pancreatic Cancer

 • Refractory ascites.

-• Partial or complete bowel obstruction within the last 3 months prior to signing ICF, signs/symptoms of bowel obstruction, or known radiologic evidence of impending obstruction.
+• Partial or complete bowel obstruction within the last 3 months prior to signing of ICF, signs/symptoms of bowel obstruction, or known radiologic evidence of impending obstruction.

 • Clinically significant gastrointestinal disorders.